 The searing sociological lesson I take away from Eliot’s experiment is the unintended one: conflict, and racial conflict in particular, can easily be inflicted on a populace out of the blue, in a self-fulfilling prophecy, and for ostensibly benevolent reasons.
 A conflagration is made with a gallon of lighter fluid out of a few smoldering ashes.

 One may be able to think of historical precedents and contemporary examples.
-OK, if it’s not obvious enough, the current racial conflict in the US — the roughly 90 days of “mostly peaceful protests”, rioting, looting, and violence — were virtually created by various authorities through the media out of thin air, just as Jane Eliot turned her students against each other by imposing and magnifying difference and conflict, all in the name of the good and fighting injustice.
+OK, if it’s not obvious enough, the current racial conflict in the US — ex., the roughly 90 days so far of “mostly peaceful protests” — were virtually created by various authorities through the media out of thin air, just as Jane Eliot turned her students against each other by imposing and magnifying difference and conflict, all in the name of the good and fighting injustice.
+This isn’t to deny the existence of racism in America, or that some individuals could use a lesson in “wearing someone else’s moccasins for a day”.
+However, being human, we all have a tendency to hunker down into tribalism under certain kinds of duress, particularly of the sort that rigorously defines people by their “tribe” and places a spotlight on any conflict while simultaneously utterly ignoring the greater reality where millions of people get along very well in mixed race environments on a daily basis.

 Jane Eliot said that in her class she’d created a microcosm of society.
-What we are seeing today in the west is society inadvertently becoming a macrocosm of her classroom experiment of artificially imposing, exaggerating, and reinforcing difference and conflict.
+What we are seeing today in the west is society inadvertently becoming a macrocosm of her classroom experiment of artificially imposing, exaggerating, and reinforcing difference and conflict for ulterior motives.

 You can watch a mini-documentary on her experiment here: